ayeai/ayeai.ayeam.com/_pages/refund.md

 Only regular priced items may be refunded, unfortunately sale items cannot be refunded.

-Shipping (Not applicable for online courses)github.com To return your product, you should mail your product to: 547 Symphony Park Homes, Patancheru, Hyderabad - 502319, Telangana, INDIA.
+Shipping (Not applicable for online courses)
+For any course support material provided by us, you should mail the material to: 547 Symphony Park Homes, Patancheru, Hyderabad - 502319, Telangana, INDIA.

-You will be responsible for paying for your own shipping costs for returning your item.
+You will be responsible for paying for your own shipping costs for returning your course support materials.
 Shipping costs are non-refundable.
 If you receive a refund, the cost of return shipping will be deducted from your refund.

 Depending on where you live, the time it may take for your exchanged product to reach you, may vary.